Taking the Corridor to Market

 Regional connectivity and collaboration fuel success in the modern global economy.
 Canada’s Innovation Corridor is anchored by the Greater Toronto & Hamilton Area (GTHA) and Waterloo regions – a high growth economic zone in Southern Ontario defined by a dense cluster of advanced manufacturing and technology firms.
 The long-term goal of the summit is to inform and drive transformational actions that shape the corridor’s future as a world-class region measured by talent, productivity and quality of life.

 As a Corridor, we need to put our world-leading research into action.
-We are using this day of discussion and advocacy to bring together regional experts to explore how to accelerate the growth of Corridor businesses through improved commercialization, collaboration and deployment opportunities.
-The Summit will highlight both advanced manufacturing and connected/autonomous vehicles.
-The summit is an initiative of Canada’s Innovation Corridor Business Council, a partnership of leading Chambers of Commerce and Boards of Trade in Southern Ontario.
+We used this day of discussion and advocacy to bring together regional experts to explore how to accelerate the growth of Corridor businesses through improved commercialization, collaboration and deployment opportunities.
+This Summit highlighted both advanced manufacturing and connected/autonomous vehicles.
+This summit was an initiative of Canada’s Innovation Corridor Business Council, a partnership of leading Chambers of Commerce and Boards of Trade in Southern Ontario.

 In order to build global industry leaders in the Corridor, we need to improve collaboration among businesses of all sizes and post-secondary institutions.
 As interconnected technology becomes more integrated in all stages of manufacturing, companies need to understand how to establish an industry advantage in our region.

-This expert panel of leading companies and organizations will discuss how they are pushing the envelope on productivity-enhancing technology in manufacturing.
-The speakers will highlight their successes and provide insight on how to build productive partnerships.
+This expert panel of leading companies and organizations discussed how they are pushing the envelope on productivity-enhancing technology in manufacturing.
+The speakers highlighted their successes and provided insight on how to build productive partnerships.

 Whether led by post-secondary institutions or innovative companies, research needs to be transformed into products that find customers.
 While the region features many examples of companies that have made this leap, more can be done to accelerate this process.
-This expert panel will highlight those success stories and discuss how to overcome barriers and bring new products to market.
+This expert panel highlighted those success stories and discussed how to overcome barriers and how to bring new products to market.